-Research centres and university laboratories are becoming today strategic-support organisations for technology development, forming pools of know how and innovations for entrepreneurial activities (Dosi et al. 1988).
+Research centres and university laboratories are becoming today strategic-support organisations for technology development, forming pools of know how and innovations for entrepreneurial activities (1).
 This orientation of universities marks a significant change in their internal structure, integrating teaching, research, and the provision of services to industry.
 The establishment of communication methods and mechanisms for transferring technological knowledge and R&D results from research institutions to companies is necessary in order to bring this knowledge into use.

-'The technology transfer process spans the stages from R&D to commercialisation and beyond, but with particular focus on the interface between R&D (often by a university research center, a corporate unit, or by a government laboratory) and commercialisation (often carried out by a private company' (Rogers et al. 2001).
+'The technology transfer process spans the stages from R&D to commercialisation and beyond, but with particular focus on the interface between R&D (often by a university research center, a corporate unit, or by a government laboratory) and commercialisation (often carried out by a private company)' (2).

 The impact of technology transfer from universities to firms can be observed in many successful paradigms of innovation development.
 The emergence and development of small, high-tech firms, mostly spin-offs from universities, in Ile de France, Cambridge and Milton Keynes, for example, is based on their collaboration and close links, and outsourcing technological capabilities to universities located in the same area.
-Knowledge generation and dissemination from universities to firms through close collaboration is the key factor for the development of these small innovative firms (Crang and Martin, 1989; Cooke, 1996).
-Industrial clusters, is another example characterised by networking and strategic alliances among geographically located firms, inter-related in the value chain (Porter, 1990); clusters can not be effective unless they form an expanded network with universities, research centres and development agencies in order to obtain a powerful base for knowledge generation and information flow (Simmie and Sennett, 1999; Juniper, 2002).
+Knowledge generation and dissemination from universities to firms through close collaboration is the key factor for the development of these small innovative firms (3), (4).
+Industrial clusters, is another example characterised by networking and strategic alliances among geographically located firms, interrelated in the value chain (5); clusters can not be effective unless they form an expanded network with universities, research centres and development agencies in order to obtain a powerful base for knowledge generation and information flow (6), (7).

-In general, we may say that the need of enterprises for leaner organisation of production, for acquiring information about new technologies and markets, and for evaluating new technologies and so forth., has created an increasing necessity to acquire information from external sources, which in turn, has enhanced the role of universities and other research institutions.
-Chesbrough (2003) argues that the 'closed' innovation model, based on R&D departments developing technology in-house for the sole use of their corporate needs, is becoming more and more obsolete.
+In general, we may say that the need of enterprises for leaner organisation of production, for acquiring information about new technologies and markets, and for evaluating new technologies and so forth, has created an increasing necessity to acquire information from external sources, which in turn, has enhanced the role of universities and other research institutions.
+Chesbrough (8) argues that the 'closed' innovation model, based on R&D departments developing technology in-house for the sole use of their corporate needs, is becoming more and more obsolete.
 Modern technology leaders do part of their own research and pioneered a new model of 'open' innovation, in which companies import knowledge from external sources while letting their own innovations enter the market.

 Recent studies, highlighting the public benefit and the economic impact of the technology transfer process, focus on defining the different patterns by which the technology dissemination from research institutions to firms takes place and their outcomes in terms of efficiency.
 From these observations, two distinguish models for the technology transfer process can be identified.
-The first refers to the establishment of links between universities and firms through formalised research processes, such as research contracts, patents, or 'buy-sell' transactions; the second considers technology transfer as a collaborative activity occurring within networks of formal and informal relationships between universities and firms (Harmon et al. 1997).
+The first refers to the establishment of links between universities and firms through formalised research processes, such as research contracts, patents, or 'buy-sell' transactions; the second considers technology transfer as a collaborative activity occurring within networks of formal and informal relationships between universities and firms (9).